Alexander Radulov

 Alexander Valerievich Radulov (Александр Валерьевич Радулов; born 5 July 1986) is a Russian professional ice hockey player for Lokomotiv Yaroslavl of the Kontinental Hockey League (KHL).
 He had previously had two separate stints with the Nashville Predators, the NHL team which had drafted him, from 2006 to 2008 and again in 2012, as well one season with the Montreal Canadiens, five seasons with the Dallas Stars between 2016 and 2022, and eight seasons in the Kontinental Hockey League (KHL), split evenly between Salavat Yulaev Ufa and CSKA Moscow from 2008 to 2016.

-Radulov is a two-time World Champion (2008 and 2009) with Russia; a 2011 Gagarin Cup champion with Salavat Yulaev Ufa; and a 2006 Memorial Cup champion with the Quebec Major Junior Hockey League (QMJHL)'s Quebec Remparts.
+Radulov is a two-time World Champion (2008 and 2009) with Russia; a triple Gagarin Cup champion, in 2011 with Salavat Yulaev Ufa and again in 2025 and 2026 with Lokomotiv Yaroslavl; and a 2006 Memorial Cup champion with the Quebec Major Junior Hockey League (QMJHL)'s Quebec Remparts.
 He won the Golden Stick Award (KHL MVP) on four occasions.
 Radulov ranks second in all-time KHL scoring with 427 points, behind Sergei Mozyakin.
 He is of mixed Russian and Gagauz ethnicity.
 Alexander is the brother of Igor Radulov.

 Playing career

 Junior career

 Radulov began his North American career in 2004–05, selected at the 2004 Canadian Hockey League Import player draft by the Quebec Remparts of the Quebec Major Junior Hockey League (QMJHL).
 That year, he finished third in scoring for his team, with 75 points in 65 games, behind Josh Hennessy and Karl Gagné.

-The following year, Radulov became one of the most exciting and dominant players to play in the QMJHL.
-In the first half of the season, he and rookie Angelo Esposito formed one of the most explosive duos in the league.
-He became equally renowned for skating in front of the opposing team's bench and twirling his stick around and banging the handle on the ice, as if to put a sword into a sheath, after scoring a goal, something that angered opposing players but captivated and inspired his head coach, Patrick Roy.
+The following year, Radulov became a dominant player in the QMJHL.
+In the first half of the season, he and Angelo Esposito formed one of the duos in the league.
+He became equally renowned for skating in front of the opposing team's bench and twirling his stick around and banging the handle on the ice after scoring a goal.

 On 28 October 2005, Radulov set a new franchise record with six goals against the Drummondville Voltigeurs.
 He added an assist in the eventual 11–3 win.
 That night, Radulov tied the Remparts team's record with Eric Chouinard for most points in a single game, with seven.
 Later, on 19 March 2006, in a game against the 2005 Memorial Cup second-place finishing Rimouski Océanic, for whom his teammates Cédrick Desjardins and Michal Sersen played for in 2004–05, Radulov wrote history in the Québec Colisée by scoring an unprecedented 7 goals and 4 assists for 11 points, breaking both records for most goals and points in a single game for the Remparts, in a lopsided 16–3 victory.

 Radulov owns the Remparts record for the most consecutive point streak games with 50, passing the 28-game mark established by Eric Chouinard in the 1999–2000 season.
 Radulov is ranked second all-time with that sequence in the QMJHL, only behind Mario Lemieux, with 62.